Touching Language: Queer writing in/As Performance

 Moving away from discourses of representation, Touching Language tests experimental forms of writing in, about, and as queer performance to reimagine the politics of queer performance through experimental form: the forms we use to write, gather, and learn.
 It will result in an innovative public programme of lecture performances, workshops, an exhibition of video and sound works, a catalogue, a toolkit on somatic queer pedagogy for organisations, a peer-reviewed video essay, and a monograph, reaching audiences across the UK, US, and Germany.

-Touching Language employs inventive artistic and educational methodologies that are simultaneously outputs: lecture performances, somatic workshops, and creative captions/audio descriptions.
+To investigate queer performativity’s pedagogical promise, I use performance ethnography (a research practice that explores bodily knowing/conducts research through performance) and autotheory (combining autobiographical narrative and critical theory).
+Specifically, Touching Language employs inventive artistic and educational methodologies that are simultaneously outputs: lecture performances, somatic workshops, and creative captions/audio descriptions.
 The lecture performance is a formally innovative, embodied form of pedagogy that challenges where and how learning takes place.
-The envisioned somatic workshops use a body-oriented approach drawing from Feldenkrais, body-mind-centering and the Lichtenberger® Method, to offer a non-hierarchical and playful learning platform.
+The envisioned somatic workshops use a body-oriented approach drawing from Feldenkrais, body-mind-centering and the Lichtenberger® Method in Applied Physiology of the Voice, to offer a non-hierarchical and playful learning platform.
 Beyond providing access, creative captions/audio descriptions will be used to produce new queer performance-writing that foster critical and sensorial awareness.

 Some work that forms part of or informs this project: